rebeccomas/bex-portfolio/content/work/river-city.md

 # River City Football Club
 <div class="subtitle">Landing Page</div>

-River City Football Club is a premier youth soccer club based in St. Louis, Missouri, a city that is known for being the hometown of many professional soccer players.
-River FC helps players reach their full potential and excel as soccer players by offering a supportive, positive environment for young players to learn and grow.
+River City Football Club is a premier youth soccer club based in St. Louis, Missouri, a city known for being the hometown of many professional soccer players.
+River FC helps players reach their full potential by offering a supportive, positive environment for young players to learn and grow.

 ## Project Goals
 The purpose of this project was to create a landing page as a destination for a marketing campaign for River City FC’s soccer tryouts.
 The landing page needed to provide information about River City FC, their teams, and make it easy for parents of players to sign their children up for tryouts.